 - eGuidance is for everyone looking for information about education and employment.
 See below for details.

-UddannelsesGuiden (the Education Guide) provides information on:
+The Education Guide provides information on:

 - Education and training opportunities at all levels